-- b.
-Each letter in the file should have attached to it a statement identifying the writer, explaining why she or he has been chosen to evaluate the case, and indicating the relationship, if any, with the candidate if that is not stated in the letter of reference.
-No letter of evaluation in the candidate's file should be older than two years. - i.
-The candidate's referee list: The candidate suggests a list of eight to ten referees, none of whom have co-authored works or has other conflicts of interest with the candidate.
+b) Each referee list in the file should include a statement identifying the writer, explaining why she or he has been chosen to evaluate the case, and indicating the relationship, if any, with the candidate if that is not stated in the letter of reference.
+No letter of evaluation in the candidate's file should be older than two years.

+- i) The candidate's referee list: The candidate suggests a list of eight to ten referees, none of whom has co-authored works or has other conflicts of interest with the candidate.
 The candidate should be sure to include referees from AAU schools.
-The committee will then select at least five from this list to request letters of support for the candidate's promotion. - ii.
-The committee's referee list: The committee develops another list of eight to ten names of referees being sure to include referees from AAU schools.
+The committee will then select at least five from this list to request letters of support for the candidate's promotion. - ii) The Promotion Review Committee's referee list: The committee develops another list of eight to ten names of referees being sure to include referees from AAU schools.
 None of the potential referees should have co-authored works or have other conflicts of interest with the candidate.
-The committee will then select at least give from this list to request letters of support for the candidate's promotion. - c.
-The Promotion Review Committee should take care to choose a group of reviewers who can provide a comprehensive evaluation of the candidate's professional accomplishment.
-When the candidate' work spans more than one discipline, care should be taken to engage specialists from the several disciplines.
+The committee will then select at least five from this list to request letters of support for the candidate's promotion. - c) The Promotion Review Committee should take care to choose a group of reviewers who can provide a comprehensive evaluation of the candidate's professional accomplishment.
+When the candidate's work spans more than one discipline, care should be taken to engage specialists from the several disciplines.
 A brief sketch of the reviewers' expertise should be included in the file.
 If for any reason an outside reviewer is unable to provide a careful evaluation, additional reviewers must be solicited to make up the required minimum.
-All correspondence to potential reviewers must be included in the file. - d.
-The letters sent by the chair or the chair of the ad hoc committee to solicit the referees' opinions should be accompanied by the candidate's curriculum vitae as well as by reprints and/or preprints selected by the candidate.
-The soliciting letter should contain all the substantive points included in the sample.
+All correspondence to potential reviewers must be included in the file. - d) The letters sent by the chair or the chair of the ad hoc committee to solicit the referees' opinions should be accompanied by the candidate's curriculum vitae as well as by reprints and/or preprints selected by the candidate.
+The soliciting letter should contain all the substantive points included in the samples (see Appendix B1).
+The letters are also accompanied by a brief Introduction to the College of Business, Stony Brook University (see Appendix B2).